meker12/commerce-channels.en/help/channel-manager/process-orders.md

 >[!NOTE]
 >
-> It can up to 5 minutes for the order updates to synchronize to [!DNL Walmart Marketplace].
+> It can up to five minutes for the order updates to synchronize to [!DNL Walmart Marketplace].
 To check the order status, return to [!DNL Channel Manager] Orders.

 ## Ship an order